Skip to content

 Yes!
 The George Washington University is committed to reaching the future leaders of health care wherever they are in the world.
 In fact, GW has 290,000 alumni representing more than 135 countries worldwide.

-Applicants who are not U.S. citizens are required to submit official test scores for Test of English as a Foreign Language (TOEFL) or Pearson’s Test of English (PTE) Academics or the academic International English Language Test System (IELTS).
-The following are the minimum scores for admission consideration:
+Applicants who are not U.S. citizens are also required to submit official test scores for the Test of English as a Foreign Language (TOEFL) or Pearson’s Test of English (PTE) Academics or the academic International English Language Test System (IELTS).
+To be considered for admission, there are required scores that you will need to meet.
+Score requirements may differ by school and program so check the admissions requirements for your program.

 851 Trafalgar Court